 Power Familiarization Flying

-Some Air Cadet Squadrons have the financial resources to conduct Power Familiarization Flying for their cadets.
-Such flying is supplementary to the Glider Familiarization Flying provided by RCA Ops (Pac), and is organized by the Squadron and funded by the Squadron Sponsoring Committee.
+Many Air Cadet Squadrons conduct Power Familiarization Flying for their cadets.
+Such flying is supplementary to the Air cadet Gliding Programme delivered by RCA Ops (Pac), and is organized by the Squadron and funded by the Squadron Sponsoring Committee.
 These activities are still subject to approval and oversight by RCA Ops (Pac) and must be approved in advance.

 Squadrons interested in conducting Power Familiarization Flying should read the information on the "Squadron Resources" page provided by Regional Cadet Air Operations.

-The Regional Gliding School (Pacific) operates from Canadian Forces Base Comox during the period from June to August each summer.
+The Comox Cadet Flying Training Centre (CCFTC) operates from Canadian Forces Base Comox during the period from June to August each summer.
 The school mandate is to provide aviation training and flight training to selected cadets and staff.
-The school is responsible for the delivery and oversight of all flight traning and aviation training for both staff and air cadets.
+The school is responsible for the delivery and oversight of all flight training and aviation training for both staff and air cadets.

-RGS (Pac) is responsible for a variety of courses which are described below.
+The CCFTC is responsible for the delivery of a variety of courses which are described below.

 Power Pilot Scholarship (PPS) Course.
 The Power Pilot Scholarship Course is a 7 week intensive flight training course offered to air cadets who meet stringent requirements and have been picked through a rigorous selection process.
-This is a demanding course with very high standards and not all cadets who commence training will successfully complete the course.
-The average success rate on this course is approximately 90%.
+This is a demanding course with very high academic and flying standards.

 Cadets who are successful will earn a Transport Canada Private Pilots License as well as the right to wear the Air Cadet Power Pilot Wings.
 Each summer, approximately 35 air cadets from British Columbia are offered this opportunity.
-Training is conducted under contract at carefully screened civilian Flight Training Units in BC, under the supervision of staff from RGS (Pac).
+Training is conducted under contract at carefully screened civilian Flight Training Units in BC, under the supervision of staff from the CCFTC.

 Glider Pilot Scholarship (GPS) Course.
 The Glider Pilot Scholarship Course is a 6 week intensive flight training course offered to air cadets who meet stringent requirements and have been picked through a rigorous selection process.
-This is a demanding course with very high standards, and not all cadets who commence training will successfully complete the course.
-The average success rate on this course is approximately 80%.
+This is a demanding course with very high academic and flying standards.

 Cadets who are successful will earn a Transport Canada Glider Pilots License as well as the right to wear the Air Cadet Glider Pilot Wings.
 Each summer, approximately 45 air cadets from British Columbia will be offered this opportunity.
-Training is conducted by the Regional Gliding School in Comox, BC.
+Training is conducted at 19 Wing Comox, by the Comox Cadet Flying Training Centre.

-Graduates of the GPS Course also have the opportunity to continue flying during the spring and fall at the Familiarization Gliding Site to which their home Squadron is assigned.
-Cadets who actively participate at their assigned Gliding Site will have the chance to continue building their gliding experience at no cost.
-They also have the opportunity to upgrade their qualifications provide familiarization flights to other Air Cadets, and with dedicated effort can eventually become qualified as Glider Pilot Instructors eligible for summer employment by the Regional Gliding School.
+Graduates of the GPS Course are expected to continue flying during the spring and fall at the familiarization gliding site(s) located near their home.
+Cadets who actively participate at their assigned Gliding Site will have the chance to continue building their gliding experience, further develop their flying and decision making skills, and are the key to the success of the local flying programme.
+They also have the opportunity to upgrade their qualifications provide familiarization flights to other Air Cadets, and with dedicated effort can eventually become qualified as Glider Pilot Instructors eligible for summer employment at a Cadet Flying Training Centre, either in Comox or at one of the other four CFTCs across the country.

 Advanced Aviation Course (AAC).
 The Advanced Aviation Course is a 3 week course offered to air cadets who meet selection requirements.
 The course is designed to provide cadets with intermediate / advanced level instruction in a broad spectrum of aviation subjects, with the goal of preparing them for the academic challenges of the Glider Pilot and Power Pilot Courses.
-Each summer, approximately 40 air cadets from British Columbia will be offered this opportunity.
-Training is conducted by the Regional Gliding School in Comox, BC.
+Each summer, approximately 140 air cadets from across western Canada will be offered this opportunity.
+Training is conducted by the Comox Cadet Flying Training Centre.

 (1) Tow Pilot Conversion Course (TPCC)